 - 4. Can I sue my employer for not paying unpaid wages in California?

-- 5. How much money will I get for if my employer doesn’t pay my final wages on time?
+- 5. How much can I sue for if my employer doesn’t pay me on time?

-An employee who quits without prior notice can request their employer send his or her final wage payment to a designated address.
+If you quit without prior notice, you can request that your employer send your final wage payment to a designated address.
 The 72-hour period to send final payment is based on the date of mailing.3

-Employees who are terminated are generally required to be given their final wages upon termination.
-However, there are some exceptions that allow employers additional time to provide a final paycheck.
+Under California final paycheck laws, you are generally required to be given your final wages upon termination.
+However, there are some exceptions that allow employers additional time to provide a final paycheck following termination of employment.